 V. OTHER: Demonstrate in a narrative.

-The Village of Brown Deer hosts an annual event called “Greening Brown Deer Day.”
-It is organized and facilitated by the Beautification Committee and is held in conjunction with the Arbor Day celebration events throughout the Village.
-The event is held to celebrate Arbor Day, Earth Week, and to conduct a village-wide cleanup.
+The Village of Brown Deer hosts an annual event called “Arbor/Bird City Day.”
+It is organized and facilitated by the Beautification Committee and is held in conjunction with a community cleanup event throughout the Village.
+The event is held to celebrate Arbor Day, Earth Week, and Bird City.
 Tree planting ceremonies are usually held as well.

 Community Forest Management